mallikaverma/peurcoinGitHub/README.md

 - Develop a global decentralized payment, payroll integration and marketplace based on smart contract.
 - Make the payment process simple and efficient with just one click.
 - Make accepting payments for merchants generally cheaper and faster transfer.
-- Provide an opportunity for merchants to accept mobile payment.
+- Provide an opportunity for merchants to accept cryptocurrency mobile payment.
 - Bring the Ethereum-based token economy to lifestyle and part of life.
 In simple words:
 Our mission is to develop and deploy the best transaction system and accomodate small and enterprise B2B,B2C and freelancer/service provider company to growth together as one in Peur marketplace.